 Table 3.3 and the scatterplot on the left in Fig. 3.17 show that the AR model of walkin arrivals perform well, with our one day ahead predictions showing good correlation with the "unseen" data (r = 0.5921).
-As expected, when predicting further ahead the quality of forecast deteriorates for both our walk-in and ambulance arrivals model, with the mean 95% confidence interval widths increasing and r value exhibiting a decreasing intervals (in red), compared with the "unseen" observed patient arrivals (in black).
-Figure 3.18: The one day ahead AR model predictions (in blue) for walk-in (top) and ambulance (bottom) arrivals and corresponding 95% confidence trend for the ambulance model.
+As expected, when predicting further ahead the quality of forecast deteriorates for both our walk-in and ambulance arrivals model, with the mean 95% confidence interval widths increasing and r value exhibiting a decreasing trend for the ambulance model.
 For the walk-in model this decrease in r value is slow up until forecast horizon l = 6 (where r = 0.5364), and dips sharply at l = 7 (where it decreases to r = 0.2704).
 In contrast with differenced ambulance model (cf. Table 3.2 and Fig. 3.16), the quality of the AR model ambulance arrivals predictions are poor.
 As shown in Table 3.4, the one day ahead predictions show poor correlation with the "unseen" observed arrivals (r = 0.1863); however the correlation is slightly improved for the fifth day ahead prediction (r = 0.2269).
 This reasonable performance for the walkin arrival model and poor performance by the ambulance arrival model is reinforced by the one day ahead scatterplots shown in Fig. 3.17.